andy-graybeal/andy-graybeal.github.io/_pages/about.md

 # ------
 # More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/), the [growing wiki](https://github.com/academicpages/academicpages.github.io/wiki), and you can always [ask a question on GitHub](https://github.com/academicpages/academicpages.github.io/discussions).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful. -->

-As a cybersecurity and networking student at **Hocking College** with a **CompTIA A+ certification** and extensive hands-on IT experience, I bring a strong foundation in secure infrastructure design, network analysis, and system administration.
-My background spans both academic study and real-world implementation, allowing me to approach cybersecurity challenges with a practical, solutions-focused mindset.

-My passion for cybersecurity has been shaped by both formal education and years of experience managing and securing complex systems.
-Through my coursework and independent learning, I have developed skills in vulnerability assessment, identity and access management (IAM), and network monitoring using tools such as **Wireshark** and **SNMP**.
-I am particularly interested in securing hybrid environments that integrate on-premises systems with cloud platforms such as **AWS**.
+I am an IT professional with several years of hands-on experience supporting, administering, and securing technology environments, currently pursuing studies in Cybersecurity and Networking.
+My background includes network infrastructure, systems administration, identity and access management, technical support, and cybersecurity fundamentals.
+Through both professional experience and academic study, I have developed a practical understanding of how to build, maintain, and improve secure systems.

+I am naturally curious and motivated to learn, and I enjoy exploring new technologies, troubleshooting complex problems, and expanding my cybersecurity knowledge.
+This drive has led me to pursue both formal education and independent learning opportunities while applying what I learn in real-world environments.

-One of my most impactful professional experiences was serving as an **IT Coordinator** for a worker-owned organization, where I designed and implemented secure network infrastructure, including VLANs, VPNs, and firewalls.
-I led a full migration from Windows to Linux systems, significantly improving system security and stability while reducing costs.
-I also implemented centralized identity management using **OpenLDAP** and **Single Sign-On (SSO)**, enforcing least-privilege access controls across multiple platforms.
-These efforts strengthened the organization's security posture and demonstrated my ability to apply cybersecurity principles in real-world environments.
+One of my most impactful roles was serving as an IT Coordinator for a worker-owned organization, where I designed and implemented network infrastructure, including VLANs, VPNs, and firewall solutions.
+I led a complete migration from Windows to Linux systems, improving security, reliability, and operational efficiency while reducing costs.
+I also implemented centralized identity management using OpenLDAP and Single Sign-On (SSO), enforcing least-privilege access controls across multiple platforms.
+These projects strengthened the organization's security posture and provided valuable experience applying security principles in practice.

-In addition, my experience maintaining **PCI-DSS-compliant** payment systems and monitoring network performance has strengthened my ability to identify risks, analyze threats, and respond proactively.
-Combined with my background in **Tier II/III Technical Support**, I have developed strong problem-solving, communication, and troubleshooting skills that allow me to work effectively across both technical and non-technical teams.
+My experience also includes maintaining PCI-DSS-compliant payment systems, monitoring network performance, administering servers and endpoints, and providing Tier II/III technical support.
+Through these responsibilities, I have developed strong troubleshooting, problem-solving, and communication skills, enabling me to work effectively with both technical and non-technical stakeholders.

+To complement my professional experience, I am pursuing studies in Cybersecurity and Networking at Hocking College and have earned the CompTIA A+ certification.
+My education helps reinforce and expand the practical knowledge I have gained through hands-on IT work.

-## Career Objectives
+# Career Objectives

-I am seeking opportunities in cybersecurity or IT analysis where I can contribute to securing systems, improving network resilience, and supporting organizational security goals.
-I am especially interested in roles involving:
+I am seeking opportunities in cybersecurity, security operations, network defense, cloud security, or IT analysis where I can continue developing my skills while contributing to organizational security goals.

+## Areas of Particular Interest

-- Security Operations
+* Security Operations (SOC)
-- Network Defense
+* Network Defense and Monitoring
-- Cloud Security
+* Cloud Security
+* Identity and Access Management (IAM)
+* Infrastructure Security
+* Vulnerability Assessment and Risk Management

-With my blend of hands-on experience, technical knowledge, and commitment to continuous learning, I am prepared to make an immediate and meaningful contribution while continuing to grow as a cybersecurity professional.
+With a combination of hands-on experience, technical knowledge, curiosity, and a commitment to continuous learning, I am eager to contribute to a team while continuing to grow as a cybersecurity professional.
+I enjoy learning new technologies, understanding how systems work, and finding practical solutions to technical challenges.